kanannuruyevs/kanannuruyevs/README.md

 | [YouTube Tabs](https://github.com/Gmanicus/Youtube-Tabs)        | Reported an issue regarding the lack of sync and export feature on YouTube Subscription Page [#2](https://github.com/Gmanicus/Youtube-Tabs/issues/2), Extension is not working on Edge [#3](https://github.com/Gmanicus/Youtube-Tabs/issues/3), An idea to have a closing button to the right corner of the dialog box [#4](https://github.com/Gmanicus/Youtube-Tabs/issues/4). | Issue        |

 ## Contact
-Please feel free to contact me to ask about what I'm currently doing and to discuss how we may collaborate on new creative projects.
-Reach me out:
+Please feel free to contact me to ask about what I'm currently doing and to discuss how we may collaborate on new creative projects:

 <div>
 <a href="mailto:kanansnote@gmail.com">